puutaro/CommandClick/README.md

 ![cmdclick_image](https://user-images.githubusercontent.com/55217593/199425521-3f088fcc-93b0-4a84-a9fd-c75418f40654.png)
 - Current web browser mainly interact with web.
 But, `CommandClick` interact with not only web but also android os.
 Threfore, This has wide spread usage
 - Current web browser mainly has tab feature.
 But `CommandClick`'core is  hisotry search.
-Threafore, you easly restore, load, and check my hisotry.
+Threafore, you easly restore, load, and check my history.
 - Current web browser support normal javascript.
 But `CommandClick` enforce javascript, and lead you to more wide spread usage.
 - Current web browser cannot create original android aplication.
 But `CommandClick` can create aplication just for you as low code tool.
 - Current web browser cannot support shellscript.
 But `CommandClick` can support shellscript via termux.
 You can take advantage of the shell's wealth of assets.